 Will I have enough money to retire?
 It’s a common question and one that has increased in magnitude lately — especially for people in their 40s and 50s.

-The feeling of frustration can be overwhelming.
+And that can generate a feeling of frustration.
 You've been working hard for over 20 years.
 You've been saving as much as you can.
 Then, the market crashes, and your savings disappear.
 It’s not too late to bounce back.
 Even if you’re 55 years old and decide that today is the day to begin saving in earnest, you still have time to build up income for retirement.

 On your mark, set your priorities, go